spapas/spapas.github.io/content/django-cbv-tutorial.rst

 Using mixins for code-reuse
 ---------------------------

-The above explanation of MRO should convince you that the best approach to avoid mixing hierarchies of classes - if you are not convinced then wait until I introduce ``super()`` in the next section and I guarantee that you'll be!
+The above explanation of MRO should convince you that you should avoid mixing hierarchies of classes - if you are not convinced then wait until I introduce ``super()`` in the next section and I guarantee that you'll be!